-a.
+- a.
 Abbreviations: the following standard abbreviations are recognised:

-DNF = Did not finish
+- DNF = Did not finish

-DSQ = Disqualified
+- DSQ = Disqualified

-DNS = Did not start
+- DNS = Did not start

-NRO = Not rowed out
+- NTT = No time taken

-NTT = No time taken
+- SCR = Scratched

-SCR = Scratched
+- b.
+Adaptive Event: is an event for competitors that have been allocated an Adaptive grouping by the British Rowing classification procedure.